Table of Contents

 Fake News Red Flags

-• All capitals letters, photoshopped pictures, or unofficial font
+• All capital letters, photoshopped pictures, or unofficial font

 • Shiny, colorful pages